 ADMINISTRATIVE ORDER 2021-02: Extension to submit annual reports, pay annual fees, and request extensions (Download)

 As stated in chapter 15 of Act.
-No. 164-2009, as amended, “General Corporations Act,” corporations must file an annual report to the Registry of Corporations administered by the Department of State of the Government of Puerto Rico on or before April 15th of each each, exception made for not for profit religious corporations.
+No. 164-2009, as amended, “General Corporations Act,” corporations must file an annual report to the Registry of Corporations administered by the Department of State on or before April 15th of each year, exception made for not for profit religious corporations.
 The report must be filed electronically accessing the Commonwealth of Puerto Rico portal, www.pr.gov and/or accessing directly the Registry of Corporations at https://prcorpfiling.f1hst.com/default.aspx or through the Department of State page at www.estado.pr.gov.
 The annual report must comply the requirements detailed in Regulation Number 8688, “Electronic Registry of Corporations and Juridical Entities.”

 Additionally, all limited liability companies must, under chapter 21 of the General Corporations Act, pay an annual due, on or before the 15th of April of each year.
 Such payment can be made through the electronic Registry as well, complying with the requirements of the named Regulation.

 Not complying with the annual report filing or annual due payment when due will result in the imposition of penalties, and if done for certain consecutive years it will entail the cancellation of the juridical entity or of its authorization to do business in Puerto Rico.

 On the other hand, the registration of a limited liability partnership will expire in one (1) year, and it must be renewed before the expiration of this term.
 Not renewing this partnership on time will result in the expiration of the partnership, with the legal consequences such cancellation entails.